(He makes the research projects happen)

 What’s something you wish you researched, but didn’t?

 Honestly, dietary / nutrition related data.
-Now every time I choose pasta over a salad I dread that I am slowly killing myself.
+Now every time I choose pizza over a salad I dread that I am slowly killing myself.

 What kind of data or analysis would you be interested in seeing that may not be readily available?